Want to motorbike from Chiang Mai to Pai? My trip was one of the most fun adventures I had while visiting the city!

 Just In Case: Other Ways To Reach Pai/Chiang Mai

-Here, I’m quickly going to run through the best options and remember, it’s easier to learn to ride a motorbike in Pai than it is in Chiang Mai!
+Here, I’m quickly going to run through the best options.
+Remember, it’s easier to learn to ride a motorbike in Pai than in Chiang Mai!

 ✅The Cheapest Option.
 Minibus at 150 THB